Entangling cavity-magnon polaritons by interacting with phonons: The model

-Because of the weak coupling $G_0$, the frequency shift caused by the dispersive coupling is typically much smaller than the resonance frequency $\omega_b$, as observed, e.g., in optomechanical~\cite{OMR} and magnomechanical experiments~\cite{Tang,Davis,Jie22}.
+Because of the weak coupling $G_0$, the frequency shift caused by the dispersive coupling is typically much smaller than the resonance frequency $\omega_b$, as observed in the magnomechanical experiments~\cite{Tang,Davis,Jie22}.
 Therefore, in deriving Eqs.~\eqref{QLEAAfluc} and \eqref{stSol} we safely neglect this small frequency shift in the detunings $|{\Delta}_{\pm}| \simeq \omega_b$.